Martin Lewis warns against cancelling energy bill direct debits as price cap soars

 Mr Lewis said that families who are looking to change over their payment plans could be affected more in the long run.

-Responding to a MoneySavingExpert reader who asked if she should cancel her direct debit, and switch to paying her bill on receipt to control her finances better.
+One MoneySavingExpert.com reader asked if she should cancel her direct debit and switch to paying her bill on receipt to control her finances better.

 “However, over the longer run, because you’re paying more for each unit of energy you use, you will pay more in receipt of bills.